Inferenco/openai-rust-responses-sshift/DOCUMENTATION.md

 # Open AI Rust Responses by SShift - Documentation

+> **🎨 v0.2.4 Update**: **Image-Guided Generation** - Revolutionary new feature!
+Use input images to guide image generation with the GPT Image 1 model.
+Create style transfers, combine multiple images into logos, and generate artistic interpretations.
+See the comprehensive new example!
 > **🧑‍💻 v0.2.3 Update**: Code Interpreter tool support!
 Run Python code in a secure container and get results directly from the model.
 See the new example and docs.
 > **🔥 v0.2.0 Update**: Major update to image generation!
 The SDK now supports the official built-in `image_generation` tool, replacing the previous function-based workaround.
 This is a breaking change.
 > **🎉 v0.2.1 Update**: Vision input (image understanding) now supported!
 Use `input_image_url(...)` to send pictures to GPT-4o and get rich descriptions back.
 > **🚀 v0.2.2 Update**: Multi-image vision support added!
 Use `input_image_urls(&[...])` or chain `push_image_url()` for albums and comparisons.

-This document provides comprehensive documentation for the Open AI Rust Responses by SShift library, a Rust SDK for the OpenAI Responses API with advanced reasoning parameters, background processing, enhanced models, production-ready streaming, and **working image generation**.
+This document provides comprehensive documentation for the Open AI Rust Responses by SShift library, a Rust SDK for the OpenAI Responses API with advanced reasoning parameters, background processing, enhanced models, production-ready streaming, **working image generation**, and **revolutionary image-guided generation**.

 ## Table of Contents